keer707/Wrangle-WeRateDogs-Twitter/README.md

 # WeRateDogs Twitter Analysis

+The dataset to be wrangled( and analyzed and visualized) is the tweet archive of Twitter user [@dog_rates](https://twitter.com/dog_rates), also known as [WeRateDogs](https://en.wikipedia.org/wiki/WeRateDogs), which is a Twitter account that rates people's dogs with a humorous comment about the dog.
+These ratings almost always have a denominator of 10.
+The numerators, though?
+Almost always greater than 10.
+11/10, 12/10, 13/10, etc.

 Wrangle WeRateDogs Twitter data to create interesting and trustworthy analyses and visualizations by investigating,
 > 1. Which breed of dogs got the highest retweet counts and favorite counts?
 > 2. Does the ratings impact retweet and favorite counts?